godomainz/kubernetes-the-hard-way/docs/10-tls-bootstrapping-kubernetes-workers.md

 **kube-apiserver** - Ensure bootstrap token based authentication is enabled on the kube-apiserver.

 `--enable-bootstrap-token-auth=true`
+run this command on master node : ps aux | grep kube-api

 **kube-controller-manager** - The certificate requests are signed by the kube-controller-manager ultimately.
-The kube-controller-manager requires the CA Certificate and Key to perform these operations.
+The kube-controller-manager requires the CA Certificate and Key to perform these operations. run this command on master node : ps aux | grep kube-controller-manager
 ```
   --cluster-signing-cert-file=/var/lib/kubernetes/ca.crt \\
   --cluster-signing-key-file=/var/lib/kubernetes/ca.key